AnandChowdhary/chat/README.md

 - `openai/o3` - Enhanced quality and safety model
 - And many more...

-To see all available models, comment "update labels" in any issue.
+To see all available models, see the [repository labels](https://github.com/AnandChowdhary/chat/labels) or the [official API endpoint](https://models.github.ai/catalog/models).

 ## How it works